-There was one case of Q fever reported in 2007 in a traveler to a remote area in Australia.
+In 2007 there was one case reported in a traveler to a remote area in Australia.
 The person was exposed to newborn calves, and also reported hunting and skinning cattle, camels, and kangaroos.

-There are zero to two cases of Q fever in Washington State annually.
+Fewer than three cases of Q fever are reported annually in Washington state.
 The last death associated with Q fever occurred in 1987.